MarcoCaamal/Other-PHP-Framework/docs/en/event-service-provider.md

 > 🌐 [Documentación en Español](../es/event-service-provider.md)

-The LightWeight framework now includes a dedicated service provider for the event system.
-This provider simplifies the configuration and registration of global listeners for your application.
+The LightWeight framework includes a dedicated service provider for the event system.
+This provider simplifies the configuration and registration of global listeners for your application, and also handles event logging if enabled.

 ## EventServiceProvider